Bond a symbiote

 Write CSS.
 Ship zero CSS engine.

 A Vue SFC <style> block compiles to native style objects at build time — add scoped and it's scoped to the component, :global(...) still escapes out, the same semantics real Vue gives you in the browser.
-CSS Modules and plain .css imports go further: import styles from './Card.module.css'resolves through the same shared class registry from React, Vue, or Angular.
+Svelte's own <style> block is scoped by default, through the same compile-time pipeline.
+CSS Modules and plain .css imports go further: import styles from './Card.module.css' resolves through the same shared class registry from React, Vue, Angular, or Svelte.

 • React